 I added a small handful of super greens, which is a new salad mix of baby Swiss chard, baby spinach, baby kale, and other vegetables to our family’s bowls of miso soup and noodles.
 You can make miso noodle soup your way by adding small amounts of a couple of toppings that you like: edamame, cut corn, petite peas, chopped ham, diced tofu, green onions, half of a hard boiled egg, baby spinach, seaweed, sliced mushrooms, blanched bean sprouts, etc..

 The portions in the recipes are for breakfast but would also be appropriate as a side that is served with other dishes during a meal.
 If you wanted to make miso noodle soup for lunch or dinner, double the recipe.

 Miso soup contains probiotic properties which is beneficial to gut health.
 Avoid boiling or microwaving miso paste or miso soup to preserve the probiotic benefits from drinking miso soup.

 Miso Noodle Soup: Easy Breakfast for a Cold Morning

-- 2 cups of super greens salad mix baby spinach, baby swiss chard, baby kale
+- 2 cups super greens salad mix baby spinach, baby swiss chard, baby kale

-- 2 bundles of Hakubaku Udon noodles approximately 6 oz
+- 2 bundles udon noodles approximately 6 oz

 - 2 1/2 cups hot water